Codecademy/docs/content/sklearn/concepts/multitask-classification/multitask-classification.md

   - 'Data Science'
   - 'Machine Learning'
 Tags:
+  - 'Classification'
   - 'Multitask Learning'
-  - 'Classification'
+  - 'MultiTaskLasso'
   - 'Scikit-learn'
-  - 'MultiTaskLasso'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/data-science'
 ---

-In Sklearn, **multitask classification** is a machine learning technique where a model is designed to predict multiple related outputs (tasks) for each input data point.
-Instead of building separate models for each task, a single model is trained to handle all the tasks at once.
-This approach allows the model to learn from the shared information between tasks, which can lead to better performance.
+In Sklearn, **multitask classification** is a machine learning technique where a single model is trained to predict multiple related outputs (tasks) for each input data point.
+Instead of building separate models for each task, the model is designed to handle all tasks simultaneously.
+This approach allows the model to learn from the shared information between tasks, potentially leading to better performance.

 ## Example